South Korea's diehard Trump supporters hail 'guardian of liberty'

 A Gallup Korea poll conducted just after the summit found 48 percent of South Korean conservatives thought the meeting went well, compared to 79 percent of progressives.

-Standing on a corner in Seoul, surrounded by flags and anti-North Korean banners, the small knot of demonstrators are unfazed by the shift in tone, noting that Trump could still resort to “regime change” if a denuclearization deal doesn’t pan out.
+Standing on a corner in Seoul, surrounded by flags and anti-North Korean banners, the small knot of demonstrators are unfazed by the shift in tone, noting that Trump could still resort to “regime change” if a denuclearisation deal doesn’t pan out.

 “President Trump has always masterfully guided and protected South Korea and the free world and always will,” Lee said, again giving a military salute.
 “Thank you, Mr President.”